 As special protective measures in the Pfandbrief system, FINMA may, in accordance with Article 32 para.
 2 PfG, require the revaluation of real estate or order the surrender of the cover pool assets in accordance with Article 40 para.
 1 PfG.
 In order to limit systemic risks, FINMA also has the option of approving separate collocation plans for claims protected by registered lien if necessary in accordance with Article 27 para.
 3 BIO-FINMA.

 Swiss law protects the principle of equilibrium and cover of the Pfandbrief system for member banks in distress.
-While FINMA can order deferral and postponement of maturity for normal claims by applying protective measures, the claims of mortgage bond institutions' covered by Pfandbriefe are explicitly excluded from this.
+While FINMA can order a deferral and a postponement of maturity for normal claims by applying protective measures, the claims of mortgage bond institutions' covered by Pfandbriefe are explicitly excluded from this.
 Similarly, covered Pfandbrief loans are also protected against bail-ins in the context of restructuring.